wilberquito/wilberquito.github.io/_posts/2024-08-25-data_augmentation_e_commerce_opinion.md

 |2|2|1077|60|Some major design flaws|I had such high hopes for this dress and reall...|3|0|1|3|

-The number of missing titles decreased but there are still many reviews without title review.
+After removing the samples without descriptions, the number of missing titles decreased, but there are still many reviews without a title.

 ```python
 (reviews_df.isna().sum() * 100) / reviews_df.shape[0]